 Social connection: Because many GBL programs are collaborative in nature, there are good opportunities to provide social connections through collaborative gameplay, mentoring, and/or reflection activities.

-Purpose: Serious games and social impact games automatically provide players with a sense of purpose because of their important content.
+Purpose: Serious games and social impact games automatically provide players with a sense of purpose to care about something greater than themselves (i.e., higher-order purpose).
 Also, games can provide users with a sense of purpose by simply presenting an engaging narrative that drives users through to the conclusion of the story.

 Autonomy: Unlike traditional pedagogy, learning games can provide players with opportunities to decide for themselves what they want to learn.
 Games can allow users to become more self-directed learners by providing multiple areas, levels, decision points, etc. for them to explore and revisit if desired.